 Scientific directors: Prof. Dr. Christoph Gröpl; Prof. Dr. Heinrich Weber-Grellet

 Professionals who have to deal with tax law in their jobs need to have very profound knowledge thereof.
-Therefore, qualifications that enable professionals to approach the topic with more confidence and reliability in a labour market that is increasingly reliant upon this area is becoming more and more important.
+Qualifications in the increasing tax law-related requirements of the job market are therefore becoming more and more important.

 Objective and degree

 The distance learning programme provides the participants with the opportunity to acquire knowledge and skills related to tax law on a scientific level which can be successfully applied to business processes in future careers.
 The course also emphasises specialist terminology, ways of thinking and methods.

 Graduates are awarded a diploma from Saarland University, a certificate documenting conferment of the academic degree Master of Laws (LL.M.) as well as a German- and English-language Diploma Supplement.

 The distance learning programme comprises ten compulsory modules and compulsory elective modules that focus on, for example

 - General tax law and criminal tax law,

 - Income tax, corporate tax and sales tax law,